 What about credit unions?
 The offering varies from union to union, and one or two are experimenting with the payday model.
 But, for the vast majority, the emphasis is on longer–term lending, funded by members’ savings.
 The ethos is one of membership and participation, not suppliers and consumers.
 Almost all credit unions exist for needs that can be measured in months, not minutes.

-Which brings us back to Justin Welby’s ambitions.
 If I need cash tonight or tomorrow, Wonga can help me, a credit union can’t.
-As a result, credit unions aren’t going to compete Wonga ‘out of existence’ because they’re not even competing in the same space.
-They may be an alternative source of funds, taking a part of the market, but most demand will be left unmet.
+Credit unions may be an alternative source of funds, taking a part of the market, but most demand will be left unmet.

 For any new entrant or existing player, this raises some fundamental questions about their proposition.
 Is it about instant cash at lower interest (which may be impossible, given the high level of defaults)?
 Is it sticking close to the existing credit union model?
 Or is it creating a new model entirely (perhaps combining easy access with longer repayment terms)?